 Categorical scatter plot

 A categorical scatter plot differs from a regular scatter plot by the presence of a categorical axis.
 It can be just one categorical axis or both of them.
 A categorical scatter plot can be quite similar to a dot plot.
-See other scatter plot examples here.
+See other scatter plot examples See other scatter plot examples on our inspiration page.

 Alternative names: matrix diagram, matrix chart, 4-quadrant matrix chart